-About this Workshop Series: This workshop, hosted over the years by Professor Heinz Klug, Associate Professor Andrew Coan, and Professor David S. Schwartz at the Law School and Professor Howard Schweber in the Political Science Department and Legal Studies Program, is one of a series of events for a Discussion Group that has been meeting for more than two decades at various law schools.
+About this Workshop Series: This workshop is one of a series of events for a Discussion Group that has been meeting for more than two decades at various law schools.
 Known informally as a "Schmooze", the workshop provides an opportunity for an informal conversation among constitutional scholars on a topic that is interesting and provocative.
-This is the seventh year that a meeting of the Discussion Group is being held at Wisconsin.
+2016 marked the seventh year that a meeting of the Discussion Group was held at Wisconsin.

-Host/Program Chair: The 2016 session will be hosted by David S. Schwartz, Foley & Lardner-Bascom Professor of Law, Heinz Klug, Evjue-Bascom Professor in Law, and Asifa Quraishi-Landes, Associate Professor of Law.
+Host/Program Chair: The 2016 session was hosted by David S. Schwartz, Foley & Lardner-Bascom Professor of Law, Heinz Klug, Evjue-Bascom Professor in Law, and Asifa Quraishi-Landes, Associate Professor of Law.

 The Topic for 2016: "Reconstitution: Politico-Legal History as Constitutional Change"

 Who May Attend: Outside participation is by invitation only.
 All Wisconsin faculty are eligible to participate and should register in advance.

 Sponsors: The University of Wisconsin Law School and the Institute for Legal Studies

 Overview of Timeline: Sessions were held in Lubar Commons (Law School room 7200) beginning at 3:30 p.m. on Friday, September 30th, and continued all day Saturday, October 1st.